 - Read students’ written work and evaluate their academic and professional performance

 - Recommend a grade for each student at the end of the program

 Faculty members who have 6 or more students attending the academic seminar are guaranteed a position as a faculty leader.
-If you would like to apply for a Faculty Leader position at Inside Washington 2019 Seminar, email OCUR@twc.edu.
+If you are interested in applying to be a faculty leader, fill out this form for more information.

 Refund and Cancellation Policy